As a delivery driver you have a much greater risk of accidents and injuries than other employees.

 - Ensure brakes are working properly.

-- Inspect headlights, tail lights, turn signals, brake lights and back up lights.
-If any are not working replace before starting the shift.
+- Inspect headlights, tail lights, turn signals, brake lights, and backup lights.
+If any are not working replace them before starting the shift.

 - Ensure the horn is in working order.

-- Is the side and rear view mirrors in good condition and properly adjusted?
+- Are the side and rearview mirrors in good condition and properly adjusted?

 - Ensure seatbelts are working properly.

-- Install appropriate signs identifying vehicle for franchise.
+- Install appropriate signs identifying the business vehicles.